Navigation » List of Schools » Los Angeles Mission College » History » History 011 – US History to 1877 » Spring 2021 » Week 2 Quiz

 C a hill where the high point is the farthest away from the threshold value.

-D a hill where the high point approaches the threshold value.
+D a valley where the low point is the farthest away from the threshold value.

 Question #3

-D opening of voltage-gated calcium channels and diffusion of calcium into the synaptic knob.
+D opening of chemically gated calcium channels and diffusion of calcium into the synaptic knob.

 Question #4